NorthernMan54/homebridge-tcc/README.md

 * `refresh` - Data polling interval in seconds, defaults to 60 seconds
 * `storage` - Storage of chart graphing data for history graphing, either fs or googleDrive, defaults to fs
+* `usePermanentHolds` - Place in the `device` block correlated with your thermostat.
+If set to `true`, temperature changes will be set as permanent holds, rather than temporary holds.
+This will allow you to use HomeKit automations to completely replace your thermostat's schedule.
+If set to `false`, the temperature changes will expire after a certain period of time and resume your normal schedule.
+By default, this is off.

 # Roadmap